 - 1. Demonstrates integrity - 2.
 Demonstrates competence and due professional care - 3.
 Is objective and free from undue influence (independent) - 4.
-Align with the strategies, objectives and risks of the organisation - 5.
+Aligns with the strategies, objectives and risks of the organisation - 5.
 Is appropriately positioned and adequately resourced - 6.
 Demonstrates quality and continuous improvement - 7.
-Communicates effectively - 8. provides risk based assurance - 9.
+Communicates effectively - 8.
+Provides risk-based assurance - 9.
 Is insightful, proactive and future focussed - 10.
-Promotes organisational improvement.
+Promotes organisational improvement. - 4.2 The provision of assurance services is the primary aim for internal audit, requiring the Chief Internal Auditor to provide an annual internal audit opinion based on an objective assessment of the framework of governance, risk management and control.
+Consultancy services are advisory in the nature and are usually performed at the request of the Corporate Governance Group or Service Directors, with the aim of improving governance, risk management and control and contributing to the overall opinion.
+Most of Internal Audit's work is assurance rather than consultancy based.